| |

 The pictures below were taken on the standard summertime run (Bear Creek

-to Rumsey) at optimum flow around 750 cfs.
+to Rumsey) at flows around 750 cfs.
 Most Cache Creek rapids

 do not require scouting, but because of its unusual severity, first-timers